Bannon's stunningly irresponsible words

 Errol Louis is the host of "Inside City Hall," a nightly political show on NY1, a New York all-news channel.
 The opinions expressed in this commentary are his own.

-(CNN)Everything we know about Steve Bannon's interview with Robert Kuttner, editor of the left-leaning American Prospect magazine, suggests that Bannon -- President Trump's chief strategist -- was being entirely candid about his political thinking in an unsolicited phone call to Kuttner.
+(CNN)Everything we know about Steve Bannon's interview with Robert Kuttner, editor of the left-leaning American Prospect magazine, suggests that Bannon -- who was forced from his post as chief strategist to President Donald Trump Friday-- was being entirely candid about his political thinking in an unsolicited phone call to Kuttner.

 That's a troubling thought.
 Bannon described a positive political advantage for the White House following Trump's "both sides" statements that indirectly supported the white supremacists responsible for the recent violence in Charlottesville, Virginia.